luojiahai/luojiahai.github.io/content/posts/transformers-inference.md

 #### Fetch remote model given a model identifier

-The pipeline downloads the model from the Hub and caches it locally.
+The pipeline determins the task by looking up the [Model Card](https://huggingface.co/docs/hub/en/model-cards), downloads the model from the Hub and caches it locally.

 ```python
 pipeline = transformers.pipeline(model='FacebookAI/roberta-large-mnli')